ITU-BDSA2024-GROUP23/Chirp/docs/report.md

 ![Pipeline workflow](./images/pipeline/pipeline.png){width=20%}

 This is our pipeline workflow which job is to combine the other workflows.
-This defines different jobs in order to make sure workflow depend on eachother in the correct way.
-This is needed since some workflows reads the output of others, aswell as sometimes workflows should not even run if an other workflows fail.
+This defines different jobs in order to make sure workflow depend on each other in the correct way.
+This is needed since some workflows reads the output of others, as well as sometimes workflows should not even run if an other workflows fail.

 ### Prepare pipeline

 ![Prepare pipeline workflow](./images/pipeline/prepare-pipeline.png){width=20%}

 This is our prepare pipeline workflow which declares variables that other workflows uses.
 This is done in different ways like reading what branch the pipeline is running on or reading file contents in the repository.
-This workflow then outputs these variables aswell as a summary.
-Other workflows can then use these variables to implment logic that defines the behavior of individual jobs and steps.
+This workflow then outputs these variables as well as a summary.
+Other workflows can then use these variables to implement logic that defines the behavior of individual jobs and steps.

 ### Linting and testing